 Tennessee’s Summer Food Service Program (SFSP) provides free nutritious meals to children 18 and younger in the summer when school is out.
 The program is designed to reach children who participate in free and reduced-price school lunch programs when those meals aren’t available.
 SFSP feeding sites are located throughout Tennessee to help meet this need.
 Sites can be found starting in May.

-The program is looking for community partners for 2018.
-The Tennessee Department of Human Services (TDHS) is taking applications for organizations to participate in this year’s SFSP program.
-Learn more about the program and the application process.
+The Tennessee Department of Human Services (TDHS) is takes applications from organizations to participate in the SFSP program every year.

 2-1-1 is a free and confidential 24/7 service that helps people across the U.S. find resources in their local community that they need.